BAISD-CC/Weave/README.md

 ## 4. Verification

-Verification activities ensure that Relay meets all specified requirements and functions correctly in its intended classroom environment.
+Verification activities ensure that Weave meets all specified requirements and functions correctly in its intended classroom environment.
 Each requirement outlined in Section 3 must be testable through one or more of the following methods:

 ### 4.1 Verification Strategies